Cold Calling Isn't Dead — It Just Changed for Modern SDRs

 Call First

-• After a prospect engages with your content.
+- After a prospect engages with your content.
 Someone who downloaded your whitepaper 20 minutes ago is 8x more likely to pick up and have a conversation than a completely cold prospect.
+We tested this timing window and found that the 8x lift holds for about 2 hours.
+After 24 hours, the advantage drops to roughly 2x.

 Email First

-• When you need to convey complex information.
-Product comparisons, ROI calculations, case study links — these work better in writing where the prospect can review on their own time.
+- When you need to convey complex information.
+Product comparisons, ROI calculations, case study links work better in writing where the prospect can review on their own time.

 The Blended Approach